 Driving the Conor Pass

-A very scenic road is the one climbing the famous Conor pass, in the centre of the Dingle peninsula.
+A very scenic road is the one climbing the famous Conor pass, in the center of the Dingle peninsula.

-This road offers amazing views and if you don’t have issues driving on mountains roads, I would go as fare as saying it is alone worth a trip to Dingle.
+This road offers amazing views and if you don’t have issues driving on mountain roads, I would go as far as saying it is alone worth a trip to Dingle.
 It is that beautiful!

-However, the road poses safety concerns so a bit if preparation is necessary.
+However, the road poses safety concerns so a bit of preparation is necessary.

 The Conor pass road starts with a double carriage and climbs slowly up the mountain for the first few minutes.

-Then a sign informs of a narrowing of the road and this is where extra attention is paramount: for a short but still significant stretch the roads is formed by a mix of double carriage and single carriage stretches.
+Then a sign informs of a narrowing of the road and this is where extra attention is paramount: for short but significant stretches, the roads is single carriage but cars can come from both directions.

 There are frequent pull outs for the single carriage stretches but the road is narrow and with mountain hairpins so you must go really slow and be prepared to give way to those on the external side of the road.